CelineIntha/Projet3_Rentals/README.md

 To install and run the project, follow these steps:

 1. Clone this repository to your local machine.
-2. Configure your MySQL database and update the application.properties or application.yml file with the following details:
+2. Configure your MySQL database and update the application.properties with the following details:
    - Database URL
    - Username
    - Password
+   - JWT Secret key
 3. Install the project dependencies by running the following command:
 `   mvn clean install`
 4. Start the application by running: